-AI moves fast, but the underlying dynamics — how technology transforms industries, creates winners and losers, and reshapes society — follow patterns that books explain better than any tweet thread.
-Here are 7 books that will genuinely change how you think about AI and your place in it.
+AI tools change quarterly.
+But the deeper dynamics — how technology transforms industries, creates winners and losers, reshapes entire economies — those follow patterns.
+Patterns that books capture far better than any tweet thread or YouTube video.
+These 7 books changed how I think about AI and money.
+They will probably change how you think too.

 1. Co-Intelligence — Ethan Mollick (2024)